-My story: Born in Honolulu, a *hapa* child of an interracial marriage (Chinese+Anglo American), I grew up as a TCK (third culture kid) in 5 countries on 3 continents as a child of medical missionaries.
+My story: Born in Honolulu, a *hapa* child of an interracial marriage (Chinese American+Anglo American), I grew up as a TCK (third culture kid) in 5 countries on 3 continents due to my parents’ work as medical missionaries.
 I’m a graduate of Wheaton College, the University of Hawai’i (Master of Social Work), and Fuller Theological Seminary (Master of Divinity, emphasis in Asian American Contexts).

 I am the husband of Rebecca and father of 3 boys.
 Following a 6-month battle with liver cancer, our second son Vincent died in 2010 at the age of 18 months.
 In addition to chronicling my journey through the grieving process, this blog explores the convergence of faith, culture and the local church from my vantage point within the shifting landscape of 21st century evangelicalism.